DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 The
 [scoping](https://adv-r.hadley.nz/functions.html?q=lexica#lexical-scoping)
-is the set of rules that govern how to look up the value of a symbol in the environment in each programming language.
+is the set of rules that governs how to look up the value of a symbol in the environment in each programming language.
 That is, how a variable (name) is associated with a value.
 A deeper understanding of scoping allows for more advanced use of functional programming.
 R uses *lexical